enonic/react4xp-build-components/README.md

 This starter abstracts away some complexity and makes React play nice with Enonic XP.
 The goal is to have a low threshold to get started and React components running, while also exposing some flexible functionality to allow a variety of use cases.

-It renders standard JSX files: they have a `.jsx` file extension, and they export as `default` a function with a `props` argument (exporting pure HTML element in JSX works too).
+It renders standard JSX files: they have a `.jsx` file extension, and

 There's Babel support out of the box, for writing everything in glorious ES6.